perslab/wgcna-toolbox/README.md

 ############################## /TABLES ###############################

-INFO_user_parameters: Parameters provided by the user in the terminal
+INFO_user_parameters: Parameters provided by the user when running the script from terminal

 INFO_subsets_n_cells: numbers of cells in each subset within the seurat objected provided